“12 year-old girl hangs herself in Florida” January 10, 2018

 Rule 2.
 Parent must monitor all communications on a daily basis to ensure they are raising respectful, considerate, kind children.

 The Challenge: This will be exhausting!
-The good news is this will confirm your perception that it is not your child, who is the bully here.
+The good news is this will confirm or deny your perception that it is not your child, who is the bully here.

 Rule 3.
 Understand the influence of friends grows stronger every day as parents will always be the enemy.
 You are their teachers and models.
 You are not your children’s friends.